 Table 3: Regression outputs explaining global non-spatial performance scores.
-Explanatory variables with a preced- ing (M) and (A) correspond to binary variables for the type of model (with histogram-based boosted classifier, or HGBC, as the baseline) and architecture (with baseline image classification, or BIC, as the baseline), respectively.
+Explanatory variables with a preceding (M) and (A) correspond to binary variables for the type of model (with histogram-based boosted classifier, or HGBC, as the baseline) and architecture (with baseline image classification, or BIC, as the baseline), respectively.
 Standard errors in parenthesis.
 Coefficients significant at the 1%, 5%, 10% level are noted with ***, **, and *, respectively.

 Regression outputs for within-class accuracy